Sanjay-j-p/Manipulators-ROS2-From-Forward-Kinematics-to-Advanced-Algorithms/README.md

 # Manipulators-ROS2-From-Forward-Kinematics-to-Advanced-Algorithms
-This series provides an in-depth guide to working with manipulators[7 DOF] in ROS2 simulation, covering everything from  Forward Kinematics (FK) to implementing complex motion planning and control algorithms.
+The Github series provides a guide to working with any manipulators designed in CAD or manually created URDF and in ROS2 simulation, implementing from Forward Kinematics (FK) to complex motion planning and control algorithms.
+The equation and some concepts were implemented from the Modern Robotics book.

 ### Milestones